-In some cases, the ICA may also include undertakings from the senior lenders not to make material amendments to or grant waivers relating to material matters under the senior finance documents without the consent of the junior lenders.
+In some cases, an ICA may also include undertakings from the senior lenders not to make material amendments to, or grant waivers relating to, material matters under the senior finance documents without the consent of the junior lenders.

-The LMA has published two forms of intercreditor agreements for bank/bond structures:
+The LMA has published various forms of intercreditor agreements for bank/bond structures including for:

-Transactions can deviate from that assumed by the LMA documents, and commonly the parties will want to negotiate alternative positions depending on the structure of the deal.
+Transactions can deviate from the type assumed by the LMA documents, and commonly the parties will want to negotiate alternative positions depending on the structure of the deal.

 Typically in acquisition finance transactions, the security package is implemented as follows:

 The remaining security to be provided (eg, security granted over the shares and all the assets of each company within the acquired group) is entered into within an agreed (and usually short) timeframe from the closing date, in accordance with the terms of the relevant facilities agreement or a set of “agreed security principles‟ (namely, principles outlining the security sought and the factors to be considered).

 Furthermore, guarantees will normally be required from all “material companies‟ within the acquired group (as well as any group company that becomes a “material company” following completion).
 The acquired group will also be subject to an ongoing guarantor coverage test (ie, group companies responsible for a certain percentage of the assets and/or earnings of the group must provide guarantees and accede to the relevant finance documents, as applicable).

 Types of Security